 Overton-on-Dee is a small and part of Wrexham County Borough in Wales.
 It features the St Mary the Virgin Church which is located on the Main Street of the town and which is home to a remarkable feat of nature.

-In the courtyard of the church, there are 21 “yew trees” which were planted anywhere between the 3rd and 12th century, meaning many of these trees are over 1000 years old.
+In the courtyard of the church, there are 21 “yew trees” which were planted anywhere between the 3rd and 12th centuries, meaning many of these trees are over 1000 years old.
 Better, yet, most of these trees are most probably older than the church itself as well.

 5. St Winefride’s Well